ZoneJ561/comb/README.md

-## A combie list of .m3u urls from the web.
+## A COMBINED LIST OF PLAYLISTS FORM THE WEB

 Playlist: https://bit.ly/buddychewtv2
 - `tvpass.org`